isaacs/node-lru-cache/README.md

 based on the value returned from a remote DNS server by changing `options.ttl` in the `fetchMethod`.

+### `noDeleteOnFetchRejection`

+If a `fetchMethod` throws an error or returns a rejected promise, then by default, any existing stale value will be removed from the cache.

+If `noDeleteOnFetchRejection` is set to `true`, then this behavior is suppressed, and the stale value remains in the cache in the case of a rejected `fetchMethod`.

+This is important in cases where a `fetchMethod` is _only_ called as a background update while the stale value is returned, when `allowStale` is used.

+This may be set in calls to `fetch()`, or defaulted on the constructor.

 ### `dispose`

 Function that is called on items when they are dropped from the